22 Derivatives

 Find the derivative of \(f(x) = x \cdot e^{-x^2}\).

-\[\begin{align*} f'(x) &= [x \cdot e^{-x^2}]'\\ &= [x]' \cdot e^{-x^2} + x \cdot [e^{-x^2}]'\\ &= 1 \cdot e^{-x^2} + x \cdot (e^{-x^2}) \cdot [-x^2]'\\ &= e^{-x^2} + x \cdot e^{-x^2} \cdot (-2x)\\ &= e^{-x^2} (1 - 2x^2). \end{align*}\]
+Using the product rule and then the chain rule, we have: \[ \begin{align*} f'(x) &= [x \cdot e^{-x^2}]'\\ &= [x]' \cdot e^{-x^2} + x \cdot [e^{-x^2}]'\\ &= 1 \cdot e^{-x^2} + x \cdot (e^{-x^2}) \cdot [-x^2]'\\ &= e^{-x^2} + x \cdot e^{-x^2} \cdot (-2x)\\ &= e^{-x^2} (1 - 2x^2). \end{align*} \]

 Find the derivative of \(f(x) = e^{-ax} \cdot \sin(x)\).